knewplay/book-programming-essential/programming-fundamentals/chapter9.md

 // Better approach
-if conditionA AND conditionB AND conditionC
+if conditionA AND conditionB AND conditionC:
     // Code here is easier to understand.
 END if
 ```